"A mythic life is not a banking transaction."

 In myths and fairy tales and religions, a soul might find itself in a muddy swamp or a desolate desert, turned into a frog, or fed by crows, and required to perform an impossible task or to recognize a tempting offer as a trick.

-But we turn myth full of pain and failure into refrigerator magnets and marketing schemes.
+Myth full of pain and failure reassure me, but not when it gets happified into refrigerator magnets and marketing schemes.

 But look--she's almost Disneyfied.